MaksimDzhangirov/backendBankExample/docs/part28-eng.md

-All we have to do now is to change this URL `postgresql://root:secret@localhost:5432/simple_bank?sslmode=disable` to the remote DB's URL. the username is still `root`, but the password is different.
+All we have to do now is to change this URL `postgresql://root:secret@localhost:5432/simple_bank?sslmode=disable` to the remote DB's URL.
+The username is still `root`, but the password is different.
 So let's copy it from the AWS console, and paste it here.
-The `localhost` should also be changed to the remote host.
-That AWS RDS gives us in the console.
+The `localhost` should also be changed to the remote host, that AWS RDS gives us in the console.
 The port and DB name are the same, so we don't have to change them.
-But we should remove the `sslmode=disable` parameter.
-Because we're connecting to a remote DB, so it's better to use a secured connection.
+But we should remove the `sslmode=disable` parameter, because we're connecting to a remote DB, so it's better to use a secured connection.
 OK, I think that will work.